jwoehr/qisjob/README.md

                         exit 0
   --token TOKEN         Use this token
   --url URL             Use this url
+  --use_job_monitor     Display job monitor instead of just waiting for job
+                        result
 ```

 It is recommended you download or clone the most recent [release](https://github.com/jwoehr/qis_job/releases).